sarutlaa/Spotify-End-to-End-Data-Pipeline/README.md

     Step 4:  The tables from AWS DataCatalog are accessed through the Athena to get the meaning insights of the different tables built.
 Please refer to the .sql files attached for the insights found on songs, album and artists data.

+In a nutshell, Its execution flow is :

+Extract Data from Spotify API ----> Triggering Lambda Functions( Every 1 day) ----> Run the extract code ----> Store the raw data in S3 bucket ----> Trigger tranform function whenever new data is in S3 raw data bucket ----> Transform data and Load it in AWS Data Catalog tables ----> Finding the insights about the Top 100 songs using Athena.

 ## Data Source: